temporalio/documentation/docs/node/signals-queries.md

 ---

 [**Signals**](/docs/concepts/signals) are a way to send data IN to a running Workflow.

-If a Workflow isn't running when a Signal is sent, we can send a `signalWithStart` to start a Workflow and send a Signal simultaneously.
+- If a Workflow isn't running when a Signal is sent, we can send a `signalWithStart` to start a Workflow and send a Signal simultaneously.

 [**Queries**](/docs/concepts/queries) are a way to read data OUT from a running Workflow.

-If a Query is made to a completed Workflow, the final value is returned.
+- If a Query is made to a completed Workflow, the final value is returned.

-# Signals

-## When to use Signals
+## Signals

 import WhenToSignals from '../content/when-to-use-signals.md'

 <WhenToSignals />

-## How to use Signals
+### How to use Signals

-### How to define a Signal
+#### How to define a Signal

 To add Signal handlers to a Workflow, add a `signals` property to the exported Workflow object:

 <!--SNIPSTART nodejs-blocked-interface-->
 <!--SNIPEND-->

-### How to send a Signal
+#### How to send a Signal

 You invoke a Signal with `workflow.signal.signalName(...args)`.
 In the above case, we called our Signal `unblock`, so we call `workflow.signal.unblock()`: